 For the online publication, there should be a piece of valid evidence to present that the offending statement has already been viewed.
 For example, if any individual bloggers are trying to make a defamatory statement about you over the internet, the viewing counter can be valid evidence.

 However, there are a large number of people who have viewed the statement and considered it immaterial regarding establishing defamation.
 When one determines the extent of damages, one considers the so-called “audience size.
-Typically, the size of the audience determines the extent of damages.
+Typically, the size of the audience determines the extent of the damage.

 Defenses to a Defamation Lawsuit